Armaanjasim/eng103a_DevOps/readme.md

 - security group name: "ENG103A_ARMAAN" description: "ENG103A_ARMAAN"
 - change source "my ip" *optional:* add a description "Only my ip"
 - preview and then launch > choose an existing key pair "eng103a | RSA"
-- get the .pem file and put it in ~/.ssh
+- get the .pem file and put it in ~/.ssh (Create .ssh directory if not there with mkdir)
 - click on your name > connect
 - now go to the ssh directory and run `chmod 400 eng103a.pem` to see your key is not publicly viewable
 - Type `ssh -i "eng103a.pem" ubuntu@ec2-3-250-15-190.eu-west-1.compute.amazonaws.com` you are now in your cloud virtual machine.